Scaling limits of discrete-time Markov chains and their local times on electrical networks: Introduction

 We say that $(S, d)$ is \textit{boundedly compact} if and only if $D_{d}(x, r)$ is compact for all $x \in S$ and $r>0$.
 Note that a boundedly-compact metric space is complete, separable and locally compact.
-A tuple $(S, d, \rho, \mu)$ is said to be a \textit{rooted-and-measured boundedly-compact metric space} if and only if $(S, d)$ is a boundedly-compact metric space, $\rho$ is a distinguished element of $S$ call the \textit{root} and $\mu$ is a Radon measure on $S$, that is, $\mu$ is a Borel measure on $S$ such that $\mu(K) < \infty$ for every compact subset $K$.
-Given a rooted-and-measured boundedly-compact metric space $G = (S, d, \rho, \mu)$, we define a rooted-and-measured compact metric space $G^{(r)} = (S^{(r)}, d^{(r)}, \rho^{(r)}, \mu^{(r)})$ by setting
+A tuple $(S, d, \rho, \mu)$ is said to be a \textit{rooted-and-measured boundedly-compact metric space} if and only if $(S, d)$ is a boundedly-compact metric space, $\rho$ is a distinguished element of $S$ called the \textit{root}, and $\mu$ is a Radon measure on $S$, that is, $\mu$ is a Borel measure on $S$ such that $\mu(K) < \infty$ for every compact subset $K$.
+Given a rooted-and-measured boundedly-compact metric space $G = (S, d, \rho, \mu)$ and $r > 0$, we define a rooted-and-measured compact metric space $G^{(r)} = (S^{(r)}, d^{(r)}, \rho^{(r)}, \mu^{(r)})$ by setting

 where $\cl(\cdot)$ denotes the closure of a set.
-We write $\mathbb{G}$ for the collection of rooted-and-measured isometric equivalence classes of rooted-and-measured boundedly-compact metric spaces and equip $\mathbb{G}$ with the local Gromov-Hausdorff-vague topology.
-(See Section \ref{sec: the local GHV} for details).
+We write $\mathbb{G}$ for the collection of rooted-and-measured isometric equivalence classes of rooted-and-measured boundedly-compact metric spaces and equip $\mathbb{G}$ with the local Gromov--Hausdorff-vague topology.
+(See Section~\ref{sec: the local GHV} for details).

 \begin{dfn} [{The space $\mathbb{F}$ and $\mathbb{F}_{c}$}] We define the subspace $\mathbb{F}$ of $\mathbb{G}$ to be the collection of $(F,R,\rho,\mu) \in \mathbb{G}$ such that $\mu$ is of full support and $R$ is a resistance metric which is associated with a recurrent resistance form, i.e., it holds that